A and amp; I Financial Services financial advisors Cameron Morgan, Peter Lengsfeld, and Marla Mason visit the state Capital.

 The media primarily reports the missteps, conflicts, and vilifications that occur within our government.
-Last Monday, three A & I Financial Services wealth managers attended the Colorado House of Representatives Education Committee meeting at the state capital.
-The legislators, speakers, and citizens who attended were informed, thoughtful, and respectful - a refreshing view of our government’s inner workings.
+Last Monday, three A and amp; I Financial Services financial advisors attended the Colorado House of Representatives Education Committee meeting at the state capital.
+The legislators, speakers, and citizens who attended were informed, thoughtful, and respectful – a refreshing view of our government’s inner workings.

 The visit stemmed from our interest in HB18-1217 – Income Tax Credit For Employer 529 Contributions.
 This bipartisan bill creates a new state income tax credit for employers who contribute to an employee’s Colorado 529 program.
 Ideally, this bill incents employers to institute matching programs and spur employees to increase their education savings.
 Wouldn’t it be great if your employer contributed money to your child’s 529 account?
 Good for employers, employees, and our next generation of scholars.